ZEDD2468/simple_shell/README.md

-Collaborating with Abba adebayo on the simple shell project
+collaborating with adebayo and abba on simple shell task